owen2345/pub_sub_model_sync/README.md

 - Add DB table to use as a shield to prevent publishing similar notifications and publish partial notifications (similar idea when processing notif)
 - Last notification is not being delivered immediately in google pubsub (maybe force with timeout 10secs and service.deliver_messages)
 - Update folder structure
-- Support for blocks in ps_publish and ps_subscribe
 - Services support to deliver multiple payloads from transactions

 ## **Q&A**